crptoangel232/oswok-ai/README.md

 ## 📌 Project Context

-- **Founder:** Hawanatu Kargbo
+- **Founder:** Albert Taylor
-- **Contact:** 076988619 · oswokceo@gmail.com
+- **Contact:** 076988619 · oswokaiceo@gmail.com
 - **Recognition:** Orange Social Ventures Prize 2026 Finalist

 ## 📄 License

-This project is the intellectual property of Hawanatu Kargbo.
+This project is the intellectual property of Albert Taylor.
 The landing page code is open for viewing.
 The full application runs on the Base44 platform at [oswok.base44.app](https://oswok.base44.app).

 ---